 Research

-'Somewhere, something incredible is waiting to be known'.
-Carl Sagan
+'Somewhere, something incredible is waiting to be known'

-The goal of our lab is to understand the fundamental
+The goal of our lab is to understand how the brain

 In life, we often experience situations where we are forced to prioritise one goal over another.
 In nature, this could mean an animal having to choose between eating or escaping from a predator.
 How does the brain select the most appropriate action for each situation?
 We know that cues conveying external information (e.g., access to food, potential dangers) and internal state (e.g., fear, hunger) guide behavioural choices.
 However, how the brain prioritises specific actions remains unknown.